GodotSteam/GodotSteam/README.md

-# GodotSteam Minimal For Godot 2
+# GodotSteam Minimal for Godot 2
 Steam API for the Godot game engine (version 2 or higher).
 For the Windows, Linux, and Mac platforms.
 This minimal build contains all the basic stuff that the majority of games use; cutting out the more advanced and less common functions.

 - View GodotSteam for Godot 2 here: https://github.com/Gramps/GodotSteam/tree/master